 If you enjoy fine cuisine, you’ll love this district.
 The higher-priced area has internationally renowned bars and restaurants.
 You can also shop at supermarkets, large department stores, and open markets.
 Keep in mind that these are also some of the most expensive establishments in Barcelona.

 This neighbourhood was added to the city in the 1800s, making it one of the newest districts.
 The grid-like layout that makes it easy to find your way to the next café or bar in comparison to the more winding streets of the Gothic Quarter.

 Recommended hotels in Eixample

 Besides offering high-end shopping and dining, Eixample offers some of the best places to stay in Barcelona.
 You’ll discover a wide selection of luxury hotels and accommodations for the discerning traveller.

 - El Palace Barcelona: Opened in 1919, the hotel is in a historic building and provides convenient access to all the top destinations.
-You can walk out of the hotel and to Passeig de Gracia, which can take you through the centre of the city.
+You can walk out of the hotel and to Passeig de Gracia, which can take you through the centre of Barcelona.
 The hotel itself is also luxurious and includes an outdoor pool.